swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 > to import NumPy.
 > However, shortcuts such as `import numpy as np` are frequently used.
 > Importing NumPy this way means that after the
-> inital import, rather than writing `numpy.loadtxt(...)`, you can now write `np.loadtxt(...)`.
-Some
+> initial import, rather than writing `numpy.loadtxt(...)`, you can now write `np.loadtxt(...)`.
-> people prefer this as it is quicker to type and results in shorter lines of code - especially for libraries
+> Some people prefer this as it is quicker to type and results in shorter lines of code
+> - especially for libraries
 > with long names!
-You will frequently see Python code online using a NumPy function with `np`, and it's
+You will frequently see Python code online using a NumPy function with `np`,
-> because they've used this shortcut.
-It makes no difference which approach you choose to take, but you must be
+> and it's because they've used this shortcut.
+> It makes no difference which approach you choose to take, but you must be
-> consistent as if you use `import numpy as np` then `numpy.loadtxt(...)` will not work, and you must use `np.loadtxt(...)`
+> consistent as if you use `import numpy as np` then `numpy.loadtxt(...)` will not work,
-> instead.
-Because of this, when working with other people it is important you agree on how libraries are imported.
+> and you must use `np.loadtxt(...)` instead.
+Because of this, when working with other people it is
+> important you agree on how libraries are imported.
 {: .callout}

 Our call to `numpy.loadtxt` read our file